Deep neural networks for solving large linear systems arising from high-dimensional problems: NN-based Method

-admits nontrivial solutions.
-If we solve \eqref{14} via the unconstrained optimization \eqref{05}, common optimizers such as gradient descent will probably converge to zero due to the implicit regularization of NNs \cite{Cao2021}.
-This issue can be solved by setting constraints on the solution.
-For example, we require $\|\Bu\|_p=1$, then following \eqref{05} a penalized optimization for \eqref{14} is given by
+admits nontrivial solutions, and the nullspace is exactly one-dimensional.
+If we solve \eqref{14} via the unconstrained optimization \eqref{05}, sometimes the trivial solution $\Bu=0$ will be obtained.
+For instance, due to the implicit regularization of NNs \cite{Cao2021}, gradient descent in deep learning will probably converge to the smoothest solution, i,e. the zero solution.
+As we do not wish to admit the solution $\Bu=0$, we set constraints on the solution.
+One simple way is requiring $\|\Bu\|_p=1$ with some $p\in[1,\infty]$, then following \eqref{05} a penalized optimization for \eqref{14} is given by

 where $\epsilon>0$ is a penalty parameter.